festarr/TXDoT-show-ID/README.md

 4. Click 'Load Unpacked'
 5. Select your cloned folder

+Alternatively, if you use Microsoft Edge, use this [link](https://microsoftedge.microsoft.com/addons/detail/txdot-show-local-id/nacmfhjkglniiabpmddckkgmeeceahgg)

 ## The old method prior to this extension
 Previously, I'd have to go through a manual step process:
 1. Go to https://txdot.public.ms2soft.com/tcds/tsearch.asp?loc=txdot